AndrewJCB/Cyber/HackTheBox/Walkthroughs/StartingPoint/Tier2/Archetype/readme.md

 - [X] **Store the port containing a name with SQL or DB in it**

-Notice that **TCP Port 1433** contains an SQL server on it, specifically Microsoft SQL Server 2017 14.00.1000.00; RTM.
+Notice that TCP Port 1433 contains an SQL server on it, specifically Microsoft SQL Server 2017 14.00.1000.00; RTM.

 - [X] **Submit the port number on the browser window**

-We can now submit the port number to the HackTheBox interface.
+We can now submit the port number **1433** to the HackTheBox interface.

 ### Task 2: What is the name of the non-Administrative share available over SMB?